 There are currently no topics for this game.

-.
-Also, the way you blow up the Atomic Core bosses is straight out of the Death Star battle in Return of the Jedi
+InspirationIt's quite obvious that much of the look, feel, and sound of Star Fox was inspired by Star Wars.
+Also, the way you blow up the Atomic Core bosses is straight out of the Death Star battle in Return of the Jedi.

 The sound effects and music played during this sequence make it difficult to hear the dialog, and inaccurate emulation of the game's FX chip results in a significant portion being chopped off (the scene progresses too fast).
 This has been the case since the advent of FX chip emulation and it has led to misinterpretation and inaccuracies.